 These stuffed peppers with rice and ground beef is a breeze to make.
-It’s simple and looks amazing !
+It's simple and tastes amazing!
 The trick is to use passata (tomato puree) for that silky sauce you can make in seconds to cook the peppers in.

 I'm bombarded with piles of locally grown Bell peppers (Capsicum) when I go grocery shopping every weekend.
 It's a lovely sight to take in.
 All the reds and yellow bell peppers piled high, prices drastically reduced, screaming to be picked up.
 My go to recipe with bell peppers is to roast them and make a roasted vegetable sauce.
 With so many bell peppers I want to use them as the star ingredient.
 Enter stuffed peppers with rice and ground beef.